tarwn/lessthandot-hugo/blogs/content/posts/2013-01-30-mongodb-backup-and-restore-databases.md

 { "_id" : ObjectId("510961b3e5247980b903c30f"), "name" : "Xavier", "age" : 10, "city" : "Barcelona"
 { "_id" : ObjectId("510961b5e5247980b903c310"), "name" : "Zen", "age" : 50, "city" : "Kyoto" }</pre>

 As you can see it it pretty straightforward to backup and restore databases.
 What if you just want to restore a collection?
-Aha…that will be tomorrow's post: [MongoDB: How to restore collections][2]
+Aha...that will be tomorrow's post: [MongoDB: How to restore collections][2]

 That is all for this post, if you are interested in my other MongoDB posts, you can find them here: